 • U-Dot sights are polarizing — plan to swap or add optic

-• Heavier than Glock 17
+• Heavier than most polymer duty pistols

 • Aftermarket still developing